Drumsticks1/TS3-LogDataViewer/README.md

 - File upload List

 ### Custom implemention or provided Webinterface
-You can either use the provided Webinterface.html or implement the control section and the different tables into you existing website (see "Install Instructions").
+You can either use the provided Webinterface (index.html) or implement the control section and the different tables into you existing website (see "Install Instructions").

 #### Control Section
 - Reload the Table via a button.